Techniques to isolate haematopoietic stem cells

-Since haematopoietic stem cells cannot be isolated as a pure population, it is not possible to identify them in a microscope.
+Since haematopoietic stem cells cannot be isolated as a pure population, it is not possible to identify them under a microscope.
 Therefore, there are many techniques to isolate haematopoietic stem cells (HSCs).
-HSCs can be identified or isolated by the use of flow cytometry where the combination of several different cell surface markers are used to separate the rare HSCs from the surrounding blood cells.
+HSCs can be identified or isolated by the use of flow cytometry where the combination of several different cell surface markers is used to separate the rare HSCs from the surrounding blood cells.
 HSCs lack expression of mature blood cell markers and are thus, called Lin-.
 Lack of expression of lineage markers is used in combination with detection of several positive cell-surface markers to isolate HSCs.
-In addition, HSCs are characterised by their small size and low staining with vital dyes such as rhodamine 123 (rhodamine lo) or Hoechst 33342 (side population).
+In addition, HSCs are characterized by their small size and low staining with vital dyes such as rhodamine 123 (rhodamine lo) or Hoechst 33342 (side population).